Validating a Machine Learning Approach to Identify Quenched Jets in Heavy-Ion Collisions: Simulated samples

 Both medium and vacuum jet samples are embedded in a realistic heavy-ion background.
-The identical subtraction algorithm is used to prevent the neural network from learning uncorrelated background features that could mimic quenching effects~\cite{Goncalves:2025fpf}.
-The background simulation uses \textsc{Angantyr}~\cite{Bierlich_2018} within \textsc{Pythia 8.3}~\cite{SciPostPhysCodeb.8} for 0–10\% central heavy-ion events at $\sqrt{s_{\mathrm{NN}}} = \SI{5.02}{TeV}$.
+After embedding, the same constituent subtraction procedure~\cite{Berta:2014eza} is applied to both medium and vacuum jet samples to remove the soft background and prevent the neural network from learning uncorrelated features that could mimic quenching effects~\cite{Goncalves:2025fpf}.

+The background simulation uses \textsc{Angantyr}~\cite{Bierlich_2018} within \textsc{Pythia 8.3}~\cite{SciPostPhysCodeb.8} for 0--10\% central heavy-ion events at $\sqrt{s_{\mathrm{NN}}} = \SI{5.02}{TeV}$.
 The outgoing partons have a maximum transverse momentum of $\hat{p}_{\mathrm{T}} = \SI{5}{GeV}$\footnote{For more information, see main42.cc and main42.cmnd in \textsc{Pythia 8.3} examples.}.
+Although \textsc{Angantyr} does not include a hydrodynamic description of QGP evolution, it provides a realistic description of the bulk properties of heavy-ion events, such as multiplicity and momentum density, which dominate the background fluctuations relevant for jet reconstruction.
+In this work, the underlying event is treated as an uncorrelated background, while medium-induced modifications are modeled explicitly by \textsc{Jewel}.

-In Figure \ref{fig:BkgMultiplicity}, the average momentum density for each simulated underlying event is correlated with the multiplicity and is found to be consistent with the CMS measurements~\cite{Hayrapetyan:2897965}.
-The average momentum density obtained here is consistent with that reported in our previous study ~\cite{VandyMLJets}, but the present method has the advantage of capturing event-by-event fluctuations.
-More details of the uncorrelated underlying events are listed in Table~\ref{tab:tab1}.
+In Figure~\ref{fig:BkgMultiplicity}, the average momentum density for each simulated underlying event is correlated with the multiplicity and is found to be consistent with CMS measurements~\cite{Hayrapetyan:2897965}.
+The average momentum density is also consistent with our previous study~\cite{VandyMLJets}, with the present approach additionally capturing event-by-event fluctuations.
+More details are listed in Table~\ref{tab:tab1}.

+We therefore do not rely on \textsc{Angantyr} to describe medium response, but only to model the underlying event fluctuations relevant for jet reconstruction.